LinkedIn has forever changed the way professionals network online, offering a social avenue to exchange ideas, meet, and build business relationships.

 Make sure your headline and summary are attention-grabbing and best reflect your current professional situation.
 If you’re looking for new clients or potential partnerships, say so!

 Your profile is your opportunity to make a great first impression online, so give it a good once-over to put your best foot forward.

-Whether you use this space to share links to your latest blog posts or interesting news items, your updates will be displayed in the newsfeeds of your connections, making them the best way to maintain contact and exposure.
+Whether you use this space to share links to your latest blog posts or interesting news items, your updates will be displayed in the newsfeeds of your connections and followers, making them the best way to maintain contact and exposure.

 Get your profile seen.
 Try some of these additional methods to optimise your LinkedIn presence:

 - Link from your website

 - Link from Twitter, Facebook, and other social platforms

 - Include a QR code on your business cards

 - Invite existing contacts to connect in your email signature

 - Include calls to connect on any B2B marketing collateral